The difference between Bitcoin and Etherum

 Although it might take years before Ethereum can fully migrate from PoW to PoS, at least we know they are planning to do it.
 The future of the two looks very different when Ethereum adopts PoS while Bitcoin remains faithful to PoW.

 Many crypto experts debate which one is better between PoW and PoS.
 Some people claim that PoW would be much more decentralized than PoS because only the rich will be able to stake more ETH in a PoS ecosystem.
 On the other hand, PoS supporters claim that an established network like Ethereum gives plenty of chances for smaller players to become validators.
-They also believe PoW is not scalable due to their computing power demands.
+They also believe PoW is not scalable due to its computing power demands.

 Which One Is Better?